Brescia: The Duomo Vecchio

 Tomb of Berardo Maggi (detail).

-Directly opposite the entrance, we find one of the most interesting monument in the cathedral: the tomb of Berardo Maggi, bishop of Brescia between 1275 and 1308.
+Directly opposite the entrance, we find one of the most interesting monuments in the cathedral: the tomb of Berardo Maggi, bishop of Brescia between 1275 and 1308.
 Maggi was not just the most important cleric in the city, he was also its worldly leader.
 In 1298 he ended the conflict between the Guelfs and Ghibellines in Brescia, i.e. the eternal feud between the supporters of the Pope and those of the Holy Roman Emperor.
 The peace he brokered was immortalised on one of the sides of the tomb; see here for an image.
 An extensive collection of images of the tomb can be found here.

 Maggi himself is depicted on the other side of the tomb, lying in state on his back.
 He is wearing the chasuble and mitre of a bishop and is holding a bishop’s staff in his left hand.
 At the same time he is using his right hand, on which a ring is still visible, to give his blessing.
 Behind the bishop is a funerary procession.
 The far left corner of the tomb has images of Apollonius and Filastrius, who were bishops of Brescia in the fourth century and are therefore distant predecessors of Maggi.
 On the far right we see Faustinus and Jovita, two martyrs from the second century who ultimately became patron saints of Brescia (see Brescia: San Faustino in Riposo).
 And finally, surrounding the bishop’s effigy are the symbols of the four Evangelists.
 Maggi died in 1308 and the tomb cannot have been made long after.